nikossrp/SysPro1-VaccineMonitor/README.md

 print all vaccinations for the citizen with citizenID

 /populationStatus country virusName date1 date2 </br>
-print the percentage  of citizens who have been vaccinated on [date1, date2] for the country Ι distinguish the following age groups for every country: </br>
+print the percentages  of citizens who have been vaccinated on [date1, date2] for the country Ι distinguish the following age groups for every country: </br>
 20-40 years old </br>
 40-60 years old </br>